viresh-ratnakar/exolve/README.md

   exolve-question: Your name
 ```
 In this example, there are three questions.
 An answer has also been provided for
 the second question.
-The part following the last closing parenthesis (')') (if
+The part following the last closing parenthesis (")") (if
 there is one) is treated as the answer. the answer is not shown in the displayed
 question.
-When the solver clicks 'Reveal all', answers to all questions for
+When the solver clicks "Reveal all", answers to all questions for
 which answers have been provided do get revealed.

 If the setter has created an exolve-submit section (see below), then answers to